-What specialist services and expertise are available to children with SEND in this school?
+What specialist services and expertise are available in this school?

 Senior leaders, teachers and teaching assistants are highly skilled in meeting the individual learning, behavioural and social needs of our children.
+The SENCo may decide that he/she needs to source support from additional services.